Thinking of booking an Istanbul city break?

-The weather forecast was looking quite horrendous for the upcoming 3 days, and Ugur decided we should move things around and start with our private Bosphorus cruise on a yacht as the sun was shining (and that was not to happen again during our stay).
+The weather forecast was looking quite horrendous for the upcoming 3 days, and Ugur decided we should move things around.
+We were starting out day on our private Bosphorus cruise on a yacht as the sun was shining (and that was not to happen again during our stay).
 Hakan, our guide and a 2-man crew also joined us, and fair to say, we loved it.

 We went all the way to the Bosphorus bridge and returned to the port, clocking in quite a few landmarks on the way.
 The boat was very comfortable and spacious, and would be perfect for a group of friends visiting the city.